jhpyle/docassemble/_docs/objects.md

 `user.asset.total()`.
 2. The `.total()` method checks to see if `user.asset.gathered` is `True`.
-Since `user.asset.gathered` is initially undefined, this triggers the code block that defines the elements of `user.asset`.
+Since `user.asset.gathered` is initially undefined, this triggers the code block that defines the items of `user.asset`.
-Note that we say the elements are "gathered" even though the attributes of each element, `exists` and `value`, are still undefined.
+Note that we say the items are "gathered" even though the attributes of each item, `exists` and `value`, are still undefined.
-3. The `.total()` method then goes through each element and checks to see if the element `exists`.
+3. The `.total()` method then goes through each item and checks to see if the item `exists`.
 This triggers the question that will define `user.asset.checking.exists` and the other values.
-4. If the `.total()` method finds that an element exists, it adds its `value` to a subtotal.
+4. If the `.total()` method finds that an item exists, it adds its `value` to a subtotal.
 This triggers the question that will define `user.asset.checking.value`.
-5. The `.total()` method does this for every element in `user.asset` and finally returns a total.
+5. The `.total()` method does this for every item in `user.asset` and finally returns a total.

-Note that in this example, we did not have to worry about setting `user.asset.gathering` because the process of populating the elements of the asset list did not span multiple questions.
+Note that in this example, we did not have to worry about setting `user.asset.gathering` because the process of populating the items of the asset list did not span multiple questions.

 ## <a name="PeriodicFinancialList"></a>PeriodicFinancialList